 The second thing to note is that the Equal Opportunity Act only applies to certain attributes of individuals.
 One of these attributes is disability.
 Disability is defined broadly and incorporates those with visible and invisible disabilities and both permanent and temporary disabilities.

 The Equal Opportunity Act forbids two forms of conduct which they refer to as direct and indirect discrimination.
-Direct discrimination is when a person treats another unfavourable on the basis of their disability.
+Direct discrimination is when a person treats another unfavourably on the basis of their disability.
 This may include refusing to include someone with a disability in an activity, event or group that you organise.

 Indirect discrimination is about imposing a requirement/condition/practice indiscriminately but leads to unreasonable disadvantage for a disabled person because of their disability.
 An example of this would be requiring a young person with a visual impairment to find out more information about an event only through a printed poster or advert.